cdap-guides/cdap-bi-guide/README.rst

 -------------------

 You can ask more questions like -
-  * How much sales did a product do in a day?
+  * How much revenue does a particular product earn in a day?
-  * What are the top three most popular products?
+  * What are the three most popular products?

-If you add zip code to the purchase event, then you can ask location based questions like -
+If you add zip code to the purchase event, then you can ask region-based questions such as -
-  * What are the popular products in any zip?
+  * Which are the popular products in any region?
-  * Which locations have most revenue?
+  * Which regions have the greatest revenue?

 Share & Discuss!
 ----------------